 The most important aesthetic of molting is that your parrot pecks at feathers with its beak.
 While a molting conure will itch and undergo behavioral changes, it shouldn’t resort to self-mutilation.

 There’s no denying that, while molting is a natural process for parrots, it’s not enjoyable.

-The green cheeked conure is often regarded as a quieter parrot species, but that may change during molting.
+The green-cheeked conure is often considered a quieter parrot species, but that may change during molting.
 Your bird may be irritable and vocal.

 Other common personality changes in parrots undergoing a molt include: